kluctl/www-kluctl.io/content/en/blog/2024-07-31-argocd-and-flux-vs-kluctl.md

 HelmRelease could potentially also deploy Kustomizations or other HelmReleases, when dynamic configuration via templating is desired.

-Following and fully understaning these chains can become quite challenging, when the project size and complexity grows.
+Following and fully understanding these chains can become quite challenging, when the project size and complexity grows.

-Another implication of using CRs is that your deployments become 100% dependent on the controllers running inside Kubernetes, because in-cluster reconciliation is the only way to process the CRs.
+Another implication of using chained CRs is that your deployments become 100% dependent on the controllers running inside Kubernetes, because in-cluster reconciliation is the only way to process the full chain of CRs.
 This means, you can not fully test or verify your deployments before pushing them to your Git repository.
-The only way to reliably prevent killing your production environment is to introduce testing/staging environments, adding even more complexity to your depoyments and processes.
+The only way to reliably prevent killing your production environment is to introduce testing/staging environments, adding even more complexity to your deployments and processes.

+ArgoCD and Flux both offer diff commands via the CLI that allow you to run a dry-run apply + diff for a single CR, these do however not follow potential chains of CRs.

 ### Kluctl

 Kluctl also uses CRs ([KluctlDeployment]({{% ref "docs/gitops/spec/v1beta1/kluctldeployment/" %}}), but only as a bridge between Kluctl deployment projects and GitOps.
 The actual project structure is solely defined via the Kluctl project and deployment YAML files found inside your Git repository.
-The KluctlDeployment CR does not add anything special to the deployment project itself, meaning that you never get fully dependent on in-cluster reconciliation.
+The KluctlDeployment CR does not add anything special to the deployment project itself, meaning that you never get dependent on in-cluster reconciliation.

 This means, to deploy your project, you can always revert back to using the [Kluctl CLI]({{% ref "docs/kluctl/commands/" %}}) even if you leverage GitOps as your main deployment strategy.
-This might sound counter intiutive at first when talking about GitOps, but there are actually very good reasons and use cases why you might consider mixing GitOps with other strategies.
+This might sound counterintuitive at first when talking about GitOps, but there are actually very good reasons and use cases why you might consider mixing GitOps with other strategies.
 Please read the next chapter for more details on this.

 ## Pull vs. Push